 Creating Text QR codes on the QR code generator

 You can add clues to a text QR Code, customize them, and add a logo depending on the type of the clue.

 To show you how simple this is, let’s take an example.

-Say, the object you want to be found is a red axe.
+Say, the object you want participants to find is a red ax.
 Find the best image online and open the generator.

 Choose Plain Text QR Code as the QR code type

 Next, type in the next clue for example “Purple Flower”

 Upload the image as logo by clicking on ‘Upload Logo’